DazielNguyen/aws-fcj-report/content/2-Proposal/_index.md

 _Implementation Phases_

-1. _Research and Architecture Design_: Study microservices models and design the overall architecture on AWS (including CloudFront, ECS Fargate, RDS, S3, API Gateway, Cognito) — (January).
+1. _Research and Architecture Design_: Study microservices models and design the overall architecture on AWS (including CloudFront, ECS Fargate, RDS, S3, API Gateway, Cognito) — (Month 1 - 2).
-2. _Cost Estimation and Optimization_: Use AWS Pricing Calculator to estimate cost and optimize service selection for affordability and ease of deployment — (January–February).
+2. _Cost Estimation and Optimization_: Use AWS Pricing Calculator to estimate cost and optimize service selection for affordability and ease of deployment — (Month 2 - 3).
-3. _Development, Testing, and Deployment_: Build frontend (Next.js), backend (.NET), and AI service (FastAPI); perform microservice integration testing; deploy the system to AWS via ECS Fargate; and set up monitoring with CloudWatch — (February–March).
+3. _Development, Testing, and Deployment_: Build frontend (Next.js), backend (.NET), and AI service (FastAPI); perform microservice integration testing; deploy the system to AWS via ECS Fargate; and set up monitoring with CloudWatch — (Month 3 - 4).

 _Technical Requirements_